OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains

-In this demonstration, a table is in front of a Kinect sensor, and a user interacts with the system (see Fig.\ref{fig:real_demo_serve_a_drink} \emph{top-left}).
-Initially, the system has prior knowledge about \emph{juiceBox} and \emph{oreo}, learned from batch data (i.e., set of observations with ground truth labels), and does not have any information about the \emph{bottle} and \emph{cup} categories.
+\textbf{``Serve\_A\_Drink'' scenario:} In this scenario, there is a table in front of a Kinect sensor as shown in Fig.~\ref{fig:real_demo_serve_a_drink} (\emph{a}).
+For object categories including \emph{juiceBox}, \emph{oreo}, \emph{cup} and \emph{bottle} are used in this round of evaluation.
+In contrast with the previous demonstration, the robot initially knows \emph{juiceBox} and \emph{oreo} categories, which have been learned from batch data, and does not have any knowledge about the \emph{bottle} and \emph{cup} categories.
+Throughout this evaluation, a human-user puts objects on top of the table and teaches new categories to the robot.
+The robot should demonstrate the capability of recognizing instances of known categories, and also the capability of learning about new object categories in a supervised and open-ended manner.
 Figure~\ref{fig:real_demo_serve_a_drink} and the following description explains the behavior of the proposed approach: